How to Install a New Toilet

 6 Min Read

-1. Replacing the old one
+1. Replacing the old one with an upgraded model

-2. Installing from scratch
+2. Installing from scratch in a new bathroom

 It’s important to make sure you can isolate the water supply and ensure the soil pipe doesn’t need adjusting.
 If either of these things does require adjustment, we advise contacting a plumber before getting started.